alsenz/objstore/README.md

 **Missing support to some object storage?** Check out [how to add your client section](#how-to-add-a-new-client-to-thanos)

 NOTE: Currently Thanos requires strong consistency (write-read) for object store implementation for singleton Compaction purposes.

+#### Support for Conditional Writes

+Most, not all, object stores provide an API for write conditions.
+The `objstore` module partially supports this using `ObjectUploadOption` parameters in `Upload` of the `Bucket` interface.

+Version or etag metadata can be retrieved for use as write conditions from the `Attributes` method of `BucketReader`.
+Client should call `SupportedObjectUploadOptions` to validate which object upload options (`IfNotExists`, `IfMatch`, `IfNotMatch`) are supported by the provider.

+Providers with conditional write support include:

+- Google Cloud Storage (service documentation)
+- Azure Storage Buckets (service documentation)
+- Local Filesystem (for testing and demos), only with filesystems with extended attribute (`xattr`) support

 ##### S3